ideasonpurpose/basic-wordpress-box/README.md

 1. Clone this repo `git clone https://github.com/ideasonpurpose/basic-wordpress-box`
 2. `cd basic-wordpress-box`
 3. Run `./build.sh`
-4. Upload the box to [Hashicorp Atlas](https://atlas.hashicorp.com/help/vagrant/boxes/create)
+4. Upload the output box to [Hashicorp Atlas](https://atlas.hashicorp.com/help/vagrant/boxes/create)

 ## More Information
 The base box is built on top of [Ubuntu Cloud Images'](http://cloud-images.ubuntu.com) official Vagrant [Ubuntu Server 14.04 LTS (Trusty Tahr)](http://cloud-images.ubuntu.com/vagrant/trusty/current/) 32-bit iso.

-This repo is two things.
-The initial box is build using Vagrant and an Ansible playbook to provision an optimal WordPress distribution.
-Next, it's a Packer workflow which freezes that box so it can be uploaded to Atlas and used for individual WordPress development.
+The initial box is built using Vagrant and Ansible to provision an optimal WordPress distribution.
+Next, a simple Packer workflow freezes that box so it can be uploaded to Atlas and used for individual WordPress development.

 ## What's installed
 The bare minimum.
 No security considerations, just what's needed to get WordPress running: